Brihanmumbai Electric Supply and Transport: Fares and ticketing

 Fares vary depending on the type of journey.
 Paper tickets are valid only for single journeys.
 Commuters also have the option to buy a daily pass, distance pass, and zonal pass.
 Students are eligible for discounts on monthly and quarterly passes and senior citizens for discounts on weekly, fortnightly, monthly, and quarterly passes.

 BEST Transport Museum

 The BEST Transport Museum is located at Anik bus depot in Wadala.
 It was set up in 1984 at BEST's Kurla depot and moved to Anik in 1993.
 Besides tracing the company's evolution, the museum houses mini models of BEST buses and trams.

 Electric department

 Since 1926, BEST has been sourcing its power from Tata Power, part of the Tata Group conglomerate.
 Power cables are laid underground, which reduces pilferage and other losses that plague most other parts of India.
 The nominal rating of power supplied by BEST is 3-phase, 50 Hz, 220/110 kV.
 Unlike the transport company, the electricity department services only the city of Mumbai and not its suburbs.

+Labour relations and industrial disputes

+BEST has experienced several major labour disputes involving its employees.
+In August 2017, around 36,000 employees went on strike, demanding the regular payment of wages, resulting in 3,500 buses staying off the roads.

+In January 2019, workers went on a nine-day strike demanding a pay hike, revision of pay grade for junior-level employees, as well as the merger of BEST's budget with that of the Brihanmumbai Municipal Corporation.

+In June 2026, BEST workers once again went on strike, in defiance of a temporary court order preventing them from doing so.
+The action affected the transport and power supply system in Mumbai.